 So from a compliance standpoint, it is good news that the federal mandate will not require verification, however companies will need to have the ability to evaluate and measure their carbon footprint in order to submit to the mandated reports.
 So, back to the question of how?
 Corporate America is being forced to measure their carbon footprint.
 You should select a reputable company to evaluate your footprint and set up a "self administered" reporting program (alternatively you may want to outsource the function altogether).
 Select a vendor who submits to voluntary monitoring to ensure quality product and service offerings to participants in the clean energy compliance marketplace.
 Expect to see high growth rates for the participants in this market in the coming months due to the massive inflows of investment into clean tech by federal programs.
 Yesterdays renewable energy companies will be the industry power players of tomorrow and the companies who are already established in these markets will be the ones to go with.

-state level.
+It will be interesting to see what happens at the state level.
 It will likely fall in some form of extension to the state Renewable Portfolio Standards and/or implementation of programs similar to California or some of the regional cap and trade programs that are in place in half the states in the country already.
 Watch out if you breach the threshold, because most of those programs will likely require verification.
 If the market participants can measure their footprint, half the battle is won already.
 And if the players can actually measure the reduction of their carbon footprint.... one would need to ask what are those players doing with that reduction?
 If they are not monetizing, they could be leaving millions in potential revenue on the table.